 By Mike Raia | Published January 10, 2023

-Process optimization is critical to ensuring process improvement projects meet the expected results.
-Once you've gone through process mapping, as per our previous article, it's time to begin the optimization process.
+Business process optimization is critical to ensuring process improvement projects meet the expected results.

-It does not matter if you have fully-documented current state processes or if the current processes are undocumented but well internalized.
-At the outset of a process optimization initiative, align your team's understanding and make sure everyone understands the following:
+Whether or not you have fully documented current state processes or if the current processes are undocumented but well-internalized.
+At the outset of a process optimization initiative, align your team's understanding of your strategies, and make sure everyone understands the following: